How We Rated the Stores

 Last updated November 2022

 To evaluate prices, we conducted a market basket price survey.
 The market basket consisted of 154 items and included national-brand nonperishables and fresh produce, meat, and dairy products.
 Our ratings tables indicate how each store’s prices compared to the average prices for national-brand and non-brand (fresh meat, produce, and dairy) items at all the stores we surveyed.

-Our ratings tables report price comparison scores, which indicate how the chains and stores stack up when compared to the average prices offered by all surveyed stores.
-A score of $90 indicates prices about 10 percent cheaper than the all-store average for the same products; a score of $110 indicates prices about 10 percent more expensive than average.
+Our ratings tables report price comparison scores, which indicate how the chains and stores stack up.
+A score of $90 indicates prices were about 10 percent cheaper than the all-store average for the same products; a score of $110 indicates prices were about 10 percent more expensive than average.

 Clicking on the name of a chain or store pulls up a detailed ratings page for it.
 These report a separate price comparison score for only the fresh produce items in our market basket, a score for the fresh meat items, and a score that indicates the effect of substituting the cheapest available brand in each store for about one-sixth of the national-brand items.

 Since the market basket includes fresh meat and produce, store-to-store quality differences may account for some price differences.
 Also, savings might vary depending on such factors as the extent to which shoppers take advantage of specials and coupons.

 For our survey, we used available sale prices and assumed shoppers would use club cards at all stores that offered them.